 3) Engage Audiences with Rich Media

 Over the past few years, Rich Media Creatives have been widely adopted into advertising practices.
-Combining sophistication and creativity, rich media is designed to engage users, integrating multiple elements in a single ad to create a unique experience that can trigger user response with ease.
-It also provides interactive communication that is immersive; users are allowed to manipulate elements and be active participants in an advertisement.
+Combining sophistication and creativity, rich media is designed to engage users and create a unique experience.
+This helps trigger user response with ease.
+It also provides interactive communication that is immersive.
+Users are allowed to manipulate elements and be active participants in an advertisement.
 For example, playing a game within an ad.

-A study conducted by Gogulf concluded that 93% of marketers find interactive content effective in educating buyers, and 88% of them agree that interactive content is effective in distinguishing their brand from their competitors
+A study conducted by Gogulf concluded that 93% of marketers find interactive content effective in educating buyers.
+Additionally, 88% of them agree that interactive content is effective in distinguishing their brand from their competitors

 [Learn more] 4 Inspirational Examples On Rich Media Campaign